bpompey123/knicks-tape/README.md

 # Knicks::Tape

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/knicks/tape`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the KnicksTape!
+This CLI provides fans of the NY Knicks the ability to know when/where their favorite team will be playing for the 2019-2020 season.
+The information will be sponsored by the official NBA-Knicks website.

 ## Installation